m4dz/talks/cozy-bootstrap-v3/index.md

 ---
 # Interface: Cozy-ui and Components

-To simplifies the creation of interfaces, we intensively develop a frontend CSS framework called [Cozy-ui](https://github.com/cozy/cozy-ui/).
+To simplify the creation of interfaces, we intensively develop a frontend CSS framework called [Cozy-ui](https://github.com/cozy/cozy-ui/).
 It allows you to re-use and extend styles prepared to have a Cozy looked app.

-Despites its lack of documentation at this time, there's a heavily maintained [changelog](https://github.com/cozy/cozy-ui/blob/master/CHANGELOG.md), and you can deeply browse the [stylus repository](https://github.com/cozy/cozy-ui/tree/master/stylus) to find styles you need.
+Despite its lack of documentation at this time, there's a heavily maintained [changelog](https://github.com/cozy/cozy-ui/blob/master/CHANGELOG.md), and you can deeply browse the [stylus repository](https://github.com/cozy/cozy-ui/tree/master/stylus) to find styles you need.

-If you choose to use a React-like framework to build your views, there's also a [components repository](https://github.com/cozy/cozy-ui/tree/master/react) we fill along time with our shared frontend components.
+If you choose to use a React-like framework to build your views, there's also a [components' repository](https://github.com/cozy/cozy-ui/tree/master/react) we fill along time with our shared frontend components.

 ---
 # Envrironment: Cozy-bar

-To let users browse across the stack apps, we provide a Bar element that takes place in top of your app viewport and contains the app switcher and the settings access.
+To let users browse across the stack apps, we provide a `Bar` element that takes place in top of your app viewport and contains the apps switcher and the settings access.

-The stack inject the relevant script, so you just need to initialize it into your app and let the magic happens.
+The stack injects the relevant script, so you just need to initialize it into your app and let the magic happen.

 ```js
 document.addEventListener('DOMContentLoaded', () => {